hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 Any EORI number in the [test-authorised-eoris](files/test-authorised-eoris.txt) file may be used in the sandbox environment to return an **authorised = true** response.

 Valid EORI numbers which are not in the [test-authorised-eoris](files/test-authorised-eoris.txt) file will return **authorised = false** in the sandbox environment.
+A valid EORI in the false scenario can be any randomly generated EORI that follows the [EORI number format](#what-is-an-eori-number).

 ## API rate limiting